Naturally, the right thing to do

 The State’s Leader in Recycling

-- Top ranked county (out of 100) in per capita recycling rate for the last seven years.
+- Top ranked county (out of 100) in per capita recycling rate nearly the last decade.

 - Local businesses, schools, residents and visitors participate in the voluntary recycling program.